 Next, consider your personality as objectively as you can.
 If you’re not sure, you can manage this, ask a trusted friend for total honesty (but be prepared not to take offence at their response).
 A great freelancer needs to manage their time well, be highly organised, self-sufficient and prepared to work extremely hard.

 If you don’t meet all of these criteria, this doesn’t necessarily mean that you would make a lousy freelancer.
 However, it does mean you should think about what would help you reach those standards.

 For example, if you are generally disorganised, would scheduling a set time for administrative tasks into your day help?
 If so, press on!
 Note it down with your other answers, so that you can be sure to implement whatever accommodations you need to function effectively when the time comes.

 The Business Plan

-Don’t forget to factor in the cost of your time, and some profit, which will be used to invest in your enterprise.
-A common freelancer mistake is to underestimate the value of your work, so make sure to avoid falling into this trap.
+Don’t forget to factor in your time, and some profit, which will use to reinvest in your enterprise.
+Freelancers often make of underestimating the value of their work, so make sure to avoid falling into this trap.

 Then you should look at the range of market rates for similar services or products.
 Are you going to be able to be competitive while still earning a decent living?
 At this stage, it may be tempting to reduce the amount you have allocated to pay for your time to become more competitive, but resist this urge.